neelanjanbiswas/better-call-saul/README.md

 # better-call-saul website using Django and HTML,CSS

-In here I created a webapp using django and html,css ( note open the website in PC or bigger screen it's not mobile friendly) This website is created by me after learning django from free code camp
+In here I created a webapp using django and html,css ( note open this website in PC or bigger screen it's not mobile friendly)
+This website is created by me after learning django from free code camp

 NOTE [ problems: somehow @mediaquery is not working in css of my website